AGS slavery and human trafficking statement

 Our AGS Sustainable and Ethical Procurement Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or supply chain.

 To ensure an understanding of the risks of modern slavery and human trafficking, the procurement team have all undertaken appropriate training in this area.
-We are currently developing an online training module for non-procurement staff to raise awareness and understanding for our employees across the Group.

 7. Our Commitment to Modern Slavery Compliance